Chinese cyber-spy hackers target Cambodia as elections loom

 TEMP.Periscope's three servers had been "open indexed", which meant that they were accessible to anyone on the public Internet, yielding a cache of information on the group's objectives, operational tactics and technical information, according to Mr Read.

-"This type of trade-craft mistake offers valuable insight into a group's operations since, unlike data contained in spear phishes, malicious actors do not anticipate this data being analysed by researchers," Mr Read said.
-One of the IP addresses came from Hainan island, he said.
+"This type of trade-craft mistake offers valuable insight into a group's operations since, unlike data contained in spear phishes, malicious actors do not anticipate this data being analysed by researchers," Mr Read noted.
+One of the IP addresses came from Hainan island, he added.

 China's foreign ministry didn't respond to faxed questions.